You may have wondered where I stayed the night between the bike ride and the half marathon (or maybe you didn’t, but either way I’m gonna tell you).

 I can’t even put into words how much this experience surpassed my expectations.
 (I’m sure that’s exactly what you want in a blogger – someone who can’t describe things.)

-Backing up to yesterday, I got invited to that barbecue with the AIDS LifeCycle posse.
-I told Sven and Moselle, and they were totally up for it!
-Now, you may think it’s odd that I thought it was odd for people to be up for mingling with new people and eating some free food – but in Los Angeles it’s pretty common for people to not want to go out for things because of traffic…or not wanting new friends.
+You may think it’s odd that I thought it was odd for people to be up for mingling with new people and eating some free food – but in Los Angeles it’s pretty common for people to not want to go out for things because of traffic… or not wanting new friends.

-Out in Palm Springs, we were game for an adventure and making new friends!
+Out in Palm Springs, we were game for adventures!
 Sven’s sweet girlfriend, Erin came over and we all headed to the barbecue together.
 (Side note: Erin is a great conversationalist.
 She’s a master of asking people follow-up questions.)